cabird/AI_where_it_matters/manually_coded_reports/report-data_design_planning_requirements_gathering_analysis.md

 #### Theme: Requirements gathering (human-driven) and accuracy-sensitive work

-A strong contingent asserts that **requirements gathering is fundamentally human**, rooted in person-to-person communication, empathy, and shared understanding.
-They fear losing essential nuance if AI intermediates too much, and they want **direct involvement** to ensure they fully comprehend customer needs and remain accountable for outcomes.
-Relatedly, some developers are wary of relying on AI where **accuracy is paramount**, noting current tools do not inspire sufficient confidence.
+A strong contingent asserts that requirements gathering is fundamentally human, rooted in person-to-person communication, empathy, and shared understanding.
+They fear losing essential nuance if AI intermediates too much, and they want direct involvement to ensure they fully comprehend customer needs and remain accountable for outcomes.
+Relatedly, some developers are wary of relying on AI where accuracy is paramount, noting current tools do not inspire sufficient confidence.

-These concerns are not outright rejections of AI, but they set **clear boundaries**: AI may assist with organization and drafting once humans understand the ask, but it **shouldn’t originate** requirements or be depended on for high-stakes correctness without rigorous oversight.
+These concerns are not outright rejections of AI, but they set clear boundaries: AI may assist with organization and drafting once humans understand the ask, but it shouldn't originate requirements or be depended on for high-stakes correctness without rigorous oversight.

 **Sub-themes identified:**